dschnelldavis/angular2-json-schema-form/README.md

 npm install @angular/material --save
 ```

 IMPORTANT NOTE ABOUT PEER DEPENDANCIES: For now, Angular Material is a required peer dependency for the current version.
 This will be fixed in a future version, which will offer separate installers for the Bootstrap and Material Design frameworks.
-But until that happens, even if you don't intend to use Material Design framework, you may need to install Angular Material and its related modules through NPM for your project to build correctly.
-If you want to try building your project without these modules, go ahead, and depending on your build process it might work.
-But if your build fails, chances are you need to install these additional modules to make angular2-json-schema-form work.
+But until that happens, even if you don't intend to use Material Design framework, you will need to install Angular Material and its related modules through NPM for your project to build correctly.

 Then import JsonSchemaFormModule in your main application module: